 I went with a creamy Parmesan version of my Homemade Balsamic Vinaigrette for this salad, but you can change up this dressing a few ways to make it match your dietary needs.
 First, you can totally skip the Parmesan if you want to keep the salad vegetarian.
 If you can’t have or don’t want mayo, this dressing is also super awesome when you leave the mayo out, but I do like how the mayo mellows the flavors and makes it slightly creamy.
-And lastly, you can make things super easy on yourself and use a store bought balsamic vinaigrette or even Italian dressing, if that’s what you have on hand.
+If balsamic vinegar isn’t your favorite, you could also try a dressing like my tangy Tomato Basil Vinaigrette.
+And lastly, you can make things super easy on yourself and use a store-bought balsamic vinaigrette or even Italian dressing, if that’s what you have on hand.

 About That Mozzarella…